arumry/id_software_realtime_chat/README.md

 ## API Doc

-The entire GraphQL API can be explored from http://localhost:3005/graphql once you start the server up.
+The entire GraphQL API can be explored from http://localhost:3005/playground once you start the server up.
 Note that the port may be different if you changed the env configuration.

-To test the functionality in a client, go to the GraphQL playground at http://localhost:3005/playground A video detailing this is part of the repo: chatroom.mp4
+To test the functionality in a client, go to the GraphQL playground at http://localhost:3005/playground You can use multiple tabs to simulate multiple users with different Authorization tokens.
+A video detailing this is part of the repo: chatroom.mp4.